angular-schule/website-articles/blog/2018-04-swagger-codegen/README.md

 1. Set the `npmRepository` option.
 This will define a `publishConfig.registry` entry in the `package.json`.
 2. Use a `npmName` with a scope (e.g. `@angular-schule/book-monkey-api`)
-  A scope can be easily redirected to a private registry.
+  By default, scoped packages are private on npmjs.com.
-  See [this article](https://docs.npmjs.com/misc/scope#associating-a-scope-with-a-registry) for more information.
+  You have to explicelty make them public with `--access=public`.
-  On npmjs.com a scope represents a npm user/organization.
+  A scope can be easily redirected to a private registry, too.
-  If the user/org does not exist, then it will stop with a big error, which is fine here.
+  See [this document](https://docs.npmjs.com/misc/scope#associating-a-scope-with-a-registry) for more information.

 ## What's inside the box?